Internships at the Permanent Bureau

 Any person interested in an internship at the Hague Conference should submit the following documentation:

 - a letter of motivation

 - a description of courses followed

 - a writing sample

-Please indicate your specific area of interest within the Hague Conference (international protection of children, family and property relations, international legal co-operation and litigation, or international commercial and financial law) and refer, if applicable, to a specific Convention or current project.
-Please also identify your desired dates for an internship.
+Applicants should indicate their specific area of interest within the Hague Conference (international protection of children, family and property relations, international legal co-operation and litigation, or international commercial and financial law) and refer, if applicable, to a specific Convention or current project.
+Please also specify the desired dates for an internship.

 Duties of the intern

 - carry out basic research on particular points of private international law or comparative law, relevant either to the operation of existing Hague Conventions or to the future work of the Hague Conference;

 - take part in the practical work of preparation for meetings (working groups, Special Commissions, Diplomatic Sessions);

 - carry out preparatory work of translation or documentary research in accordance with the needs of the lawyers of the Permanent Bureau.